- Explore the UNESCO Heritage Sites around Kathmandu Valley.

 - All necessary paperwork and permit (ACAP/Restricted Area Permit)

 - Hire of a sleeping bag on request with minimal cleaning charges.

 - Nepal entry visa.

 - International flight to and from Kathmandu.

 - Lunch and dinner or any other meal not specified above.

 - Personal expenses such as bar, beverages, tips and gratuities, laundry, telephone, battery recharge, etc.

 - Hot showers during the trek.

-- Any extra cost incurred due to changing the itinerary, like an early return from the trek.
+- Any extra cost forced upon by changing the itinerary due to your health, natural condition, political situation, or early return from the trek.